Considerations for AWS Control Tower Implementation

 AWS Control Tower is a recently announced, console-based service that allows you to govern, secure, and maintain multiple AWS accounts based on best practices established AWS.

-What resources do I need?
+What resources do I need to Implement AWS Control Tower?

 The first thing to understand about Control Tower is that all the resources you need will be allocated to you by AWS.
 We will need AWS Organizations established, an account factory to create accounts per LOB, and Single Sign On (SSO) to name a few.
 Based on the size of your entity or organization, those costs may vary.
 In the Control Tower precursor, AWS Landing Zones, we found that costs for this collection of services could range near $500-$700 monthly for large customers (50+ accounts), as deployed.
 Control Tower will probably be a similar cost, possibly higher depending on the size of your organization.
 I will address later in this post on how to go and use Control Tower once you have an account set up a Brownfield situation.
 In a perfect world, it would be nice to set up the Control Tower and in a Greenfield scenario, but sadly, 99% of the time, that’s not the case.